-There was no access for inspection to the foundations, to the timber side walls, to the actual construction of the extension walls or to the underside of the main floor construction.
+There was no access for inspection to the foundations, to behind side wall linings or to the underside of the main floor construction.
 Fitted coverings prevented access to the floor surfaces.
-There was no access to the timbers of the lean-to roof.
-The inspection to the main roof was from a "head and shoulders" inspection at the hatch.
+There was restricted access to the main roof due to the first floor rooms being formed within the roof space.
+Access to the rear wing roof space was not possible at the time of inspection due to location over the kitchen units.
+The property was full of owner's belongings, which prevented access to areas for inspection.
+The front entrance door was locked at the time of inspection.
+There was no access to the outbuilding/garage.
+There was no access to the timbers of the flat roof.
 The efficiency of the heating and drainage systems cannot be commented upon.